2022 Down Intermediate Football Championship

 The 2022 Down Intermediate Football Championship was the 34th official edition of Down GAA's secondary Gaelic football tournament for intermediate clubs in County Down.
 16 teams competed, with the winning team representing Down in the Ulster Intermediate Club Football Championship.
-The tournament operated a double elimination format for the opening two rounds of the championship, with the winners and early round losers rejoining at the quarter final stage.
+The tournament operated in a double elimination format for the opening two rounds of the championship, with the winners and early round losers rejoining at the quarterfinal stage.

-An Riocht won the 2021 edition after defeating Darragh Cross in the final, and as per competition rules, did not defend their title as they qualified to play in the Senior Championship.
+An Riocht won the 2021 edition after defeating Darragh Cross in the final, and as per competition rules, they did not defend their title as they qualified to play in the Senior Championship.

 Saval won the competition for the second time, their first since 1995, after defeating Rostrevor in the final held on 15 October.

 Participating teams

 The following teams took part in the 2022 edition of the Down Intermediate Football Championship.

 Round 1

 The 16 participating teams were placed into an open draw.
 The winning teams advance to Round 2A, while losing sides proceed to Round 2B.